top of page

 If this sounds detailed, it’s because it is.
 Think of it like preparing a formal report for a regulator; similar to how pilot applicants go through structured processes such as the FAA ADHD Fast Track: The #1 Mistake to Avoid.
 The same principles apply: precision, consistency, and clear evidence of functioning.

-How a psychologist or neuropsychologist can help (and what not to submit last minute)
+How a psychologist or neuropsychologist can help

 If you’d like to understand what a good evaluation includes, see What’s Included in a Neuropsychological Evaluation.
 It breaks down the structure of a thorough report so you know what LSAC reviewers expect.